The Ultimate Guide to Video Prospecting in Sales

-That said, we wanted to investigate this method further.
+We wanted to investigate this method further.
 What are the pros and cons?
 Should video be added to your prospecting toolkit?

 In writing this article, we called on the expertise of Ivana Ivanova, Cognism SDR.
 She’s been very successful in utilising video to reach out to prospects.
 Who better to ask?

-First things first: what is video prospecting?
+What is video prospecting?

 Ever wanted to appear on the big screen?
 Here’s your chance!
 Well, kind of…